What parks are open in Orange County, California? That’s the question of the moment as the months drag on.

 Further, it says: “Californians should not travel significant distances for pleasure or recreation and should stay close to home.
 If you do travel, take steps to keep everyone safe like wearing a face cloth covering, keeping 6 feet of physical distance from those not in your household, and washing your hands frequently.”

 In the July 14th OC Health Officer’s Orders & Recommendations FAQ, it states:

 “Q: What businesses are not permitted to re-open in Orange County under the 7/14/20 Revised Order?”

 One of the bullet points in answer to that question reads:

 So that answers the question for indoor playgrounds.

-There is no mention of, either under permitted to re-open or NOT permitted to re-open, “Community centers, public pools (even in private neighborhoods), playgrounds, and picnic areas” was in a previous May 28th order — except for the pools which could re-open with specific procedures as of June 12th.
+There is no mention of, either under permitted to re-open or NOT permitted to re-open, “Community centers, public pools (even in private neighborhoods), playgrounds, and picnic areas” which was in a previous May 28th order — except for the pools which could re-open with specific procedures as of June 12th.
 When I called the OC Health Care Agency Covid-19 Health Line and asked if playgrounds are open (on June 12th, 2020), they said to check with your city.

 Again, this post is meant as a resource to link you to official sources to find out whether parks near your home are open.
 Please do not mistake any of my advice/opinions for official guidelines.